-Logic Pro transforms MIDI performances into music notation in real time as you play.
-The display of the notes is quantized separate from the MIDI events themselves, making it possible to produce perfectly readable notation for a performance that may be less than perfect.
+Logic Pro X transforms MIDI performances into music notation in real time as you play.
+The display of the notes is quantised separate from the MIDI events themselves, making it possible to produce perfectly readable notation for a performance that may be less than perfect.
 Imagine, for example, an eighth note figure that’s played with a lot of swing.
-With display quantize, you can notate as either eighth notes or eighth note triplets.
-In either case, though, the performance will sound the same.
+With display quantise, you can notate as either eighth notes or eighth-note triplets.
+In either case, the performance will sound the same.

-Logic Pro includes an abundance of options for notating guitar parts and chords.
-You can notate parts as guitar tablature, complete with specialized ornaments for notating bends, slides, and other guitar embellishments.
-There’s also the option to input guitar chords with alphanumeric chord symbols or full-fledged Chord Grids.
-Choose from the Logic Studio Library that features over 4000 chord grids, or create your own.
+Logic Pro X includes an abundance of options for notating guitar parts and chords.
+You can notate parts as guitar tablature, complete with specialised ornaments for notating bends, slides and other guitar embellishments.
+There’s also the option to input guitar chords with alphanumeric chord symbols or fully fledged Chord Grids.
+Choose from the Logic Studio Library, which features over 4,000 chord grids, or create your own.

 Experiment with and manage different versions of your project with the Alternatives feature.
 Project alternatives let you save ‘snapshots’ of a project in different states, including different arrangements or mixes.
 Alternatives are conveniently saved as part of the project, and each has its own set of backup versions.

-When you record, bounce or export audio files with Logic Pro, tempo events are automatically included.
+When you record, bounce or export audio files with Logic Pro X, tempo events are automatically included.
 With Flex Time, this means audio imported from other Logic projects can automatically conform to the tempo of the current project, even if there are tempo changes.
-Project markers come along for the ride too, so the bounced stem you send to a friend can include a marker telling him where and what you’d like him to play.
+Project markers come along for the ride too, so the bounced stem you send to a friend can include a marker telling them where and what you’d like them to play.

 Selective Track Import makes it easy to transfer track contents and setups between projects.
 Pick and choose the components to import, such as the regions, effect plug-ins, sends and more, on a track-by-track basis.
 For example, you might like the sound you’ve dialled in for the vocal track in the current version of the song, but the performance is better in an older version.
 Selective Track Import lets you bring in the previous performance with just a few clicks.
 Alternatively, you can import just the mix from one project without changing the audio tracks in the current session.